all you need to know

 move along, nothing to see here.

 Western Digital makes Network Attached Storage (NAS) devices and recently sent a Sentinel DX4000 to El Reg for review.
 When I was asked to write about it I was initially unsure exactly how I would approach this: where's the novelty in a small consumer or SME device?
-The Sentinel stands out for me not only because it's the first …
+The Sentinel stands out for me not only because it's the …

 "Windows-based NAS "